Summit County – Q1 2019

-As a popular market, Summit County continues to attract buyers who are looking for the desired Colorado mountains lifestyle, without being too far from Denver.
+As a continuously increasing popular market, Summit County draws buyers who are looking for the desired Colorado mountains lifestyle, without being too far from the city life of Denver.
 Many second-home owners within Summit County come from the Front Range because of this close proximity.

 This Colorado Micro Market Report includes Real Estate data statistics for the following neighborhoods (single family, unless otherwise indicated):